lvbealr/SPU/README.md

 The Processor module emulates the execution of machine code.
 The machine code is read by the processor, a pointer to the first instruction is set, the processor reads the instructions, decodes them, performs operations, updates registers and memory, and moves to the next instruction.

-The Dissembler module allows you to convert machine code back into readable assembler for analysis and debugging.
+The Disassembler module allows you to convert machine code back into readable assembler for analysis and debugging.

 ## 🗝 Installation <a name = "installation"></a>